 Studies show that imagery helps in embedding information in long-term memory and promotes a better understanding of content with the use of visual elements like pictures, graphics, and diagrams.
 Learners are more likely to become motivated when their visual thinking is stimulated, especially in a virtual training approach.
 Lessons designed with relevant media create a better learning experience for learners.

-However, this can be a challenge for training managers with little to no knowledge or experience of graphic design.
-But, there are design platforms such as Canva which enables users to easily create any kind of visual content using a simple drag-and-drop tool.
+However, this can be a challenge for training managers with little to no knowledge or experience in graphic design.
+But, there are design platforms, such as Canva, which enable users to easily create any kind of visual content using a simple drag-and-drop tool.
 It provides free and paid stock photography, fonts, illustrations, and templates in just one platform, which helps users easily design visually engaging content.

 EdApp is an LMS that supports this strategy with its Canva integration.
 This enables training managers to have quick access to visual design elements and images for easier creation of creative microlessons.
 With well-designed and visually informative lessons, learners are also able to have a better grasp and retention of the training content.